 But this can be converted to date by using the VBA CDATE function, for this define one more variable as Date.

 Dim k1 As Date

-For this variable “k1” assign CDATE function and supply the variable “k” which hold the string “25-12”.
-And for message box show the variable value of “k1” instead of “k”.
+For this variable, “k1” assigns the CDATE function and supplies the variable “k,” which holds the string “25-12”.
+And for the message box show the variable value of “k1” instead of “k.”

 k1 = CDate(k)